PetarMilikic/function-set-interpreter/README.md

-# This program is a interpreter for functions of real variable and sets
+# interpreter for functions of real variable and sets
 ## Syntax:

  Use**test1, test2 or test3** as a example how it works.